hashicorp/vagrant/website/source/docs/vmware/installation.html.md

 After upgrading, please verify that the following paths are empty.
 The upgrade process should remove these for you, but for security reasons it is important to double check.
 If you're a new user or installing the VMware provider on a new machine, you may skip this step.
+If you're a Windows user, you may skip this step as well.

+The path `~/.vagrant.d/gems/*/vagrant-vmware-{fusion,workstation}`
-Specifically, the path `~/.vagrant.d/gems/*/vagrant-vmware-{fusion,workstation}` should no longer exist.
-The gem `vagrant-vmware-desktop` will exist since this is the name of the new plugin.
+should no longer exist.
+The gem `vagrant-vmware-desktop` may exist since this is the name of the new plugin.
 If the old directories exist, remove them.
 An example for a Unix-like shell is shown below: